Welcome to our Governors’ section.

 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

-Clerk to the Governors - Mrs Roberta Goodall
+Clerk to the Governors - Mr Chris Cafferty

-Mrs Goodall is also Clerk to the school.
-She took up post in September 2017.
+Mr Cafferty is also Admin Assistant to the school.
+He took up post in April 2018.

 Chair of Governors - Mr David Beaumont (February 2015-February 2019) (Appraisal Committee)